stevievines/video-conversion/README.md

 # Notes
 * Mileage may vary, ffmpeg command is a bit tricky.
 If it encounters an existing version, it should prompt for overwrite.
 * I was too lazy to support removal of both .MOD and .mod extensions, so it's possible to end up with annoying files like 105.MOD.mp4
+* Cleanup of the old files is simple, but be careful! `find . -iname '*.mod' -delete`